 This guideline is applicable to UNC Charlotte faculty and staff as well as other authorized users who utilize cloud services to access or store university information resources.
 Every authorized user of university information resources has a responsibility to take appropriate measures to safeguard that information.

 Direct any general questions about this guideline to your unit’s Information Security Liaison.
 If you have specific questions, please contact ITS Information Security Compliance at ISCompliancefirstname.lastname@example.org.

 Cloud Service Contracts

-UNC Charlotte has contractual agreements with several cloud services including Google Apps for Education and Dropbox.
+UNC Charlotte has contractual agreements with several cloud services including Google's G Suite for Education and Dropbox.
 University authorized contractual agreements help ensure the protection of data confidentiality.
 The Guideline for Data Handling offers assistance in determining whether or not it is permissible to maintain a specific type of data in a cloud service.
 Only public data (Level 0) may be stored in a cloud service for which there is no formal contract with the university.

 NOTE: All contracts for cloud services are required to be reviewed and approved by the Office of the CIO.